suryansh4424/VM_Scheduler-CloudSim-2.0/README.md

 # [Phase 1](https://github.com/suryansh4424/VM_Scheduler-CloudSim/tree/main/Phase%201): Data Analysis and Insight

-To gather, prepare, and analyze the dataset to understand the CPU usage patterns.
-This will provide foundational insights for building predictive models and optimizing resource scheduling in subsequent phases.
+In the initial stage of our project, we began with primitive CPU usage data simulated from CloudSim, which helped identify peak usage times and gave a general idea of usage patterns in a virtualized cloud environment.
+However, the data proved insufficient for building an accurate and scalable model due to its limited dimensions and lack of real-world complexity.

+To enhance the fidelity of our analysis, we transitioned to working with a more comprehensive and realistic dataset: Google’s Borg cluster traces.
+This dataset offered rich telemetry on resource management and scheduling in large-scale datacenter environments.

+These features enabled deep insight into workload behavior, scheduling efficiency, and resource allocation patterns.

 ## **1. Data Collection:**
-- CPU usage data was collected from CloudSim simulations, representing real-world cloud environments.
+-Used Bitbrains fastStorage dataset (GWA-T-12) with traces from 1,250 VMs.
+-Data captured every 300ms, resulting in ~8,600 rows per file (~43 minutes of data).
-- The dataset originally consist of 348 files, each containing 288 CPU usage values.
-These files were merged into a single dataset with over 100,000 data points to facilitate comprehensive modeling.
+-Merged 348 files into a dataset with over 100,000 data points.

 ## **2. Data Preparation:**
 ### **Column Standardization:**